akingood/flam_r-d/README.md

 ## How to Use

-1. Open the notebook `parametric_curve_fitting.ipynb` in Google Colab.
+1. Open the notebook `FLAM_R&D.ipynb` in Google Colab.
 2. Upload `xy_data.csv` to the Colab environment.
 3. Run all cells to reproduce results:
    - Optimized parameters